Some health and fitness “authorities” make using body fat calipers sound like a tricky business, as if it’s beyond the grasp of the average gymgoer.

 For example, if you’re a man around 8 or 9% body fat, skinfold calipers will likely give you a reading closer to 5%.
 And if you’re a woman around 19-to-20% body fat, you could get a reading closer to 12 or 14%.

-This isn’t to say that body fat calipers aren’t useful if you’re lean.
-You just have to look at them as a tool for measuring trends rather than as a precise method of estimating your body fat percentage.
+This doesn’t mean body fat calipers are useless if you’re lean.
+You just have to look at them as a tool for assessing trends rather than as a precise method of measuring your body fat percentage.

-That is, although calipers might not accurately estimate your body composition, they can reliably tell you if you’re losing fat (your measurements will shrink), gaining fat (your measurements will rise), or maintaining the same body fat percentage (the measurements will stay the same).
+That is, although calipers might not accurately estimate your body composition, they can reliably indicate whether you’re losing fat, gaining fat, or maintaining your body fat level based on whether the measurements go, down, or stay the same.

 Provided you are, your precise body fat percentage is irrelevant.